COVID-19 tools and resources: symptom checker, safety measures, and visitor, testing and vaccine info. Learn more.

 Radiation therapy sends high doses of radiation to the area where your tumor was, or is, to kill cancer cells.
 You might undergo radiation before surgery to shrink the tumor, but most patients have radiation after surgery — particularly after a lumpectomy.
 Your HonorHealth radiation oncologist will advise you on the number of doses and appointments you'll need.
 Depending on your cancer's type and stage, radiation can be delivered by external beam or internally through brachytherapy, the insertion of sealed needles, seeds, wires or catheters placed in or near the tumor.

-The HonorHealth Research and Innovation Institute works closely with pharmaceutical companies and other partners on groundbreaking new drugs and treatments.
+The HonorHealth Research Institute works closely with pharmaceutical companies and other partners on groundbreaking new drugs and treatments.
 Through clinical trials, you can have access to the newest drugs available and help test new treatments.
 Your care team may encourage you to seek out a clinical trial as soon as you're diagnosed — clinical trials no longer are a last resort.

 Targeted breast cancer therapies focus on specific characteristics of cancer cells such as a protein that signals cancer cells to grow quickly or abnormally.
 Another way is to block the growth of new blood vessels required by cancer cells.
 Unlike chemotherapy, targeted therapies generally are less likely to harm normal, healthy cells.
 Some targeted therapies are antibodies that work like those produced by your immune system.